VincentH-Net/CSharpForMarkup/README.md

   - C# Markup **2** goes above and beyond gen 1 C# Markup approaches (e.g. [Maui](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/markup/markup) or [Uno](https://aka.platform.uno/csharp-markup)) to eliminate a lot of verbosity: no more endless repetitions of `new `, `HorizontalAlignment = HorizontalAlignment.Center`, `() => ` or `nameof()`, no more specifying for each and every `TextBlock` binding that yes, you want to bind to the `Text` property...
   - Separated markup namespaces eliminate intellisense pollution, allow quick discovery and encourage clean separation of markup and logic: no more intellisense lists where you have to search in a sea of irrelevant options for the few that you are interested in.
 See only Markup API's while editing `MyPage.cs`, see UI framework and other API's while editing `MyPage.logic.cs`.
 - Target browsers and native desktop / mobile
-- Use existing UI frameworks.
-Mature or bleeding edge is *your* choice: WPF, WinUI 3 for Windows App SDK and Uno Platform.
+- Use existing UI frameworks: WPF or WinUI for Windows App SDK and Uno Platform.
 Coming: AvaloniaUI, Maui, possibly Blazor.
 - Use the built-in MVVM support - or any other update model that supports your UI framework (e.g. [Uno's MVUX](https://platform.uno/docs/articles/external/uno.extensions/doc/Overview/Mvux/Overview.html) or [ReactiveUI](https://www.reactiveui.net/))
 - Use for part or all of your application UI
 - Designed to handle large UI fast: practically allocation-free, no reflection, efficient C#